paradox460/pdx.su/content/blog/2023-07-26-tailwind-and-the-death-of-craftsmanship.md

 It gets even worse with dark mode and other variants.

-### Its all meaningless
+### It's all meaningless

-In tailwind, its common to write things like `m-3` for a margin.
+In tailwind, it's common to write things like `m-3` for a margin.
 But _what_ margin.
 How big is an `m-3`?
 Trick question.
 It depends _entirely_ on your configuration.
 An `m-3` on my site and an `m-3` on someone else's could be entirely different.
 Same goes for basically every other number in tailwind.
 They have absolutely no meaning, and there's no consistency.
-When writing it at work, I frequently either find myself opening up our tailwind config and the default tailwind config, just to find which size I want, realizing its not there, and ultimately going with a `m-[8px]` or something similar, creating another one-off.
+When writing it at work, I frequently either find myself opening up our tailwind config and the default tailwind config, just to find which size I want, realizing it's not there, and ultimately going with a `m-[8px]` or something similar, creating another one-off.
 And its not just numbers.
 Class names themselves are inconsistent.
 Generally a tailwind class will loosely reflect the underlying CSS.
 But then you run into the mess of justify and align.
 There are 4 tailwind classes that all impact justification and alignment. `justify-*`, `align-*`, `items-*`, and `content-*`.
 There's a bit of false consistency, both `justify-*` and `align-*` map to `justify-content` and `align-content` properties.
 But what about `content-*` or `items-*`?
 What the hell do they mean?
 It makes sense if you use it, but it doesn't if you try to explain it.

 With "real" CSS, properties might not have the most explicit meaning.
 But that meaning is part of a standard, and you can look it up online.
 Tailwind has _no_ requirements to not change the meaning out from under you.
 You have no guarantee that they're not going to "fix" the weirdness around the content/justify/align properties tomorrow, and now you've gotta update your entire codebase.